 Since the MMR vaccine was introduced in 1988, it's rare for children in the UK to develop these serious conditions.
-However, outbreaks happen and cases of measles in particular have been rising in recent years, so it's important to make sure your children are up-to-date with their MMR vaccination.
+However, outbreaks happen and there have been cases of measles in recent years, so it's important to ensure that you and your children are up-to-date with the MMR vaccination.

-They will then have a second injection of the vaccine before starting school, usually between the ages of three and five.
+They will then have a second injection of the vaccine before starting school, usually at three years and four months.

 The MMR vaccine can sometimes be given to babies from six months of age if they may have been exposed to the measles virus, or during a measles outbreak.